hubverse-org/hubDocs/docs/source/quickstart-hub-admin/tasks-config.md

 - `"target_metadata"`{.codeitem} defines the characteristics of each unique `target`.
 - To begin with, `"target_id"`{.codeitem} is a short description that uniquely identifies the target.
 - Similarly, `"target_name"`{.codeitem} provides a longer, human readable description of the target.
 - `"target_units"`{.codeitem} indicates the unit of observation used for this target.
-In this instance, the unit is count.
+In this instance, the unit is `"count"`.
-- `"target_keys"`{.codeitem} must match a target set in `task_ids`, to appropriately identify it.
-In this instance, the target is `"inc covid hosp"`.
+- `"target_keys"`{.codeitem} expect an object containing key/value pairs that appropriately identify the target.
+The keys must match the name of a task ID and the values must match a valid task ID value of the task ID.
+In this instance, the target is identified by a single task ID (`"target"`), the key is the task ID name `"target"` and the value is `"inc covid hosp"`.
 - The `"description"`{.codeitem} is a verbose explanation of the target, which might include details on the measure used for the target, as shown in the example below.
 - The `"target_type"`{.codeitem} defines the target's statistical data type.
 In this instance, the target uses discrete data.
 - `"is_step_ahead"`{.codeitem} indicates whether the target is part of a sequence of values.
 In this instance, it is.